i5hi/rust-mobile/part1.md

-# Rust-C-Dart ffi
+# Rust-C-Dart FFI

-The goal of this guide is to provide a process for using Rust code in Dart projects for Android and iOS build targets.
+The goal of this guide is to provide a process for using Rust code in Dart projects for Android and iOS build targets via C ffi.

 ## Part 1: FFI Intro & Build targets for Android

+This part covers

-This is an example of how to create C bindings for Rust functions and compiling them for Android targets.
+- how to create C bindings for a custom rust lib
+- compiling the lib for use on Android targets

 This example is only tested on linux but the logic is cross platform